OFFICIAL CORNHOLEATL RULES

 Bags may be removed from board if the player crosses the foul line before releasing the bag, the bag hits the ground and bounces onto the board, or the bag strikes an object such as a tree limb, indoor ceiling, person, etc.

 The first team to reach a minimum of 21 points at the end of a frame wins the game.
+You may go over 21 and do not have to win by 2.

 If a team is winning 13-0, it is considered a skunk and the leading team wins the game.